yalanyang/LRAPA_v0.1/docs/step4_diff.md

 ## 4.2.
 No replicates

 This module performs differential APA usage analyses between exactly two conditions with no replicate based chisq test.
-For each test, a n × 2 matrix per PAS site was generated, with the n polyA forming rows and read count in the two conditions forming columns.
+For each test, a n × 2 matrix per gene or 3'-UTR was generated, with the n PA forming rows and read count in the two conditions forming columns.

 We used a Benjamini--Hochberge correction for multiple testing.

-If a gene's absolute mean difference of DPAU/gDPAU is \>0.3 and adjusted *P* value is \< 0.01 between two groups, the gene's APA change between two groups will be deemed as significant.
+If a gene's absolute mean difference of DPAU/gDPAU is \>0.2 and adjusted *P* value is \< 0.05 between two groups, APA change between two groups will be deemed as significant.

 ``` shell
 lrapa norepdiff -i test.PAS.count.txt -c sample1 -n sample2